 Is October a cheap or expensive month for a Hawaii vacation?

-The cost of flights is a bit less predictable.
+The cost of flights is a bit less predictable but tends to follow the same trends as hotel rates.
 Anecdotally, we tend to travel to Hawaii when we find low airfare and we have visited Hawaii in October quite a bit.
 See our tips for finding the cheapest airfare to Hawaii.

 Are there any special festivals or reasons to visit Hawaii in October?